 Free People has been one of my favorite stores since high school.
 I love the eclectic bohemian vibe of each store.
 It’s fascinating to see the different ways they can use yarn, paper clips and firefly string lights to decorate the store.
 I even remember seeing a mirrored mosaic tile heart shaped collage on the wall of one store.
 Then there is the beautifully embellished, lace and embroidered clothing.
 Can it be expensive?
 Yes, however their sales rack is awesome!
 You can also find some of the decor they use in the store in a bin on sale (like 20 feet of firefly string lights for five dollars).
 This wine colored lace dress came in about seven other colors (lavender, black, mint and red for starters).
 Once it comes back in stock I will be sure to add a link!

 When it comes to Miami most people only think about South Beach.
 Collins Ave is a beautiful art deco dream, full of beach views and a lavish nightlife.
 Wynwood is her cool eclectic urban little sister.
-What began as a desolate warehouse district riddled with crime began to
+What began as a desolate warehouse district riddled with crime became:

 First Fridays!
 The first Friday night of every month the art galleries are open (for free to the public) to come explore the different exhibitions.
 Many of the galleries also hand out free champagne!
 There are food trucks Ms. Cheezious, Monster Burgers just to name a few.
 People of all ages come out to look at the different wall murals, eat, buy artisan candles, clothing and listen to the live DJs.